viamrobotics/docs/docs/appendix/apis/components/input-controller.md

 images: ["/icons/components/controller.svg"]
 ---

-The input controller API allows you to give commands to your [input controller components](/components/input-controller/) with code instead of with the graphical interface of the [Viam app](https://app.viam.com/).
+The input controller API allows you to give commands to your [input controller components](/components/input-controller/) for configuring callbacks for events, allowing you to configure input devices to control your machines.

 The input controller component supports the following methods: